RomanLut/hx-esp32-cam-fpv/README.md

 The sweet spot settings for this camera seems to be 800x600 resolution with jpeg quality varying in range 8…63 (lower is better).
 30 fps is achieved.
 Additionaly, custom 16:9 mode 800x456 is implemented.
 Personally I like 800x456 because 16:9 looks more "digital" :)

-Another option is 640x480 and 640x356, which can have better
+Another option is 640x480 and 640x356, which can have better JPEG compression level set per frame, but lucks pixel details and thus have not benefit over 800x600.

+ov2640 can capture 1280x720 at 13 FPS.
+Image looks Ok, but FPS is definitely is lower then acceptable level.

+**TODO: check ov5640 1280x720 performance**

 ## Lenses